purdue-cs193-fall-2019/homework-1-KonstantinLiehr/index.md

+# Konstantin Liehr's First CS193 Homework

+- I like how the TA's and instructors are super friendly and approachable.
+- I like how they teach us to use tools for CS.
+- I like that this course also includes an introduction of what to do in career fairs and their scheduled times.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.